FOXEL-Laboratories/Laboratory-of-Geodesy/README.md

 The <a href="https://github.com/FOXEL-Labs-Geodesy">laboratory organisation</a>
 gives access to the laboratory research codes and files structured in repositories.
 The <a href="https://github.com/FOXEL-Labs/Laboratory-of-Geodesy/wiki">wiki</a>
-gives access to laboratory presentation and publications
+gives access to the laboratory presentation and publications.
 </p>

 ### Copyright